Andrew-code2020/ms3onlinecookbook/README.md

  - Test successful. the words 'linked properly' appeared into console

-- Name of Test JS file functionality
+- Name of Test - JS file functionality
 - Outline of Testing
   - Check that js code is producing functionality on the Temple Lean Recipe Website
 - Test planning
   - Check the following js functionality
-  - Collapsible - On each recipes page clicking the on the Ingredients, Method, Tools or Nutitrional Information will open the collapsible revealing more content.
+  - Collapsible - On each recipes page clicking the on the Ingredients, Method, Tools or Nutritional Information will open the collapsible revealing more content.
 Does this happen?
   - Sidenav - On Mobile devices the Navbar containing Login, Register and Logout collapses to an apple icon.
 Does this happen?
   - Form Select - The form select option is used across the site does the menu work and the options appear.
 Does this happen?
 - Implementation